EuphoricPenguin/MUC/README.md

 `,m regen` will use the last created markov chain for your server, and generate another reply.

-`,m help` will send a DM explaining this information in a concise manner.
+`,m help` will send a message in chat explaining this information in a concise manner.

 If you wish to run it youself, you must first install Node.JS >12.
 Download and unzip the repo, and create a *.env* file with your bot's token, lke this: `TOKEN=""`.
 Then run `npm install` and finally `node index.js`.
 You should see a message confrming the bot has logged in.